Suyyala/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image9]

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]

 ####3.
 Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Also, in-order to flgiht off left biased steering angle trained data in the simulator, i have re-corded another lap in the opposite direction of driving.
 Here is an example image of center lane driving: